V-Owino/Owinoh-victor/README.md

 Below are sample projects through live data dashboards, interactive reports, charts, graphs, and other visual representations, that demostrate how we can use data visualization to helps users develop powerful business insight quickly and effectively.

-## Speaking and Coommunity Engagements
+## Speaking and Community Engagements
 - Mentor and Speaker at the  Datathon 2023 Kenyan Chapter held at the Moringa School, organised by  DTE consultacy, Predictive Analystics, Konza Technopolis  and Mescript Analytics.
 - Speaker at Data Science Summit (2022): Presented on the topic of "Using Data Science for Social Impact: Lessons from Humanitarian Projects."
 - Served as a Co-Lead within the local  community for the Google Developers Student Club Eldoret Chapter (2019-2020), Student Ambassador for EldoHub (2020).